orbitdb/field-manual/01_Tutorial/01_Basics.md

 000003.log  CURRENT  LOCK  LOG  MANIFEST-000002
 ```

-You don't need to understand this fully for now, just know that it happened.
+You do not need to understand this fully for now, just know that it happened.
 Two subfolders, one being the original folder you saw when you instantiated OrbitDB, and now another that has the same address as your database.

 ##### What else happened in the browser?